jakobringler/blog/content/notes/Abusing Heightfields as Fast Image Canvas.md

 They have a grid-like topology and only store a single value per voxel instead of unnecessary connectivity information or other  data.

-Houdini ships with a python function to extract voxel data quickly, which allows us to convert the 2D information into the necessary shape.
+Houdini also ships with a python function to extract voxel data quickly, which allows us to convert the 2D information into the necessary shape.

 ```Python
 # this goes in a Python SOP